 - Explore different techniques and determine what works best for your Development Team, and requires as little effort and time as possible;

 In this post, we busted the myth that Scrum requires work to be estimated in Story Points.
 Although it is a useful technique, and used by many Scrum Teams, it is by no means the only technique.
+And sadly, we’ve seen it abused so often that we usually recommend simpler techniques.
 We used this post to describe some alternatives and to explain why Story Points became prevalent.
 By doing so, we also explained how estimation fulfills a different role in Scrum than compared to plan-based approaches.

 Above all, remember the quote by Esther Derby: “Estimating is often helpful, estimates are often not.”
 The more complex the activity at hand, the more important communication and collaboration gets.

 “Respect the complexity of software development, and don’t let estimation replace the importance of empiricism itself.”